gavinengel/berlin/README.md

 inventory-api
 =============

+A groundwork for one page REST app, using raw javascript/json/ajax exchanges with a thin LAMP stack on OpenShift.
+The interface was created with mobile in mind.

 A copy of the inventory api blueprint is included in inventoryblueprint.md

-A groundwork one page REST app, using raw javascript/json/ajax exchanges with a thin LAMP stack on OpenShift.
+As of this commit, a demo is available on [OpenShift](http://inventory-ktleary.rhcloud.com)

 #Summary